Table of Contents

 - Lack of CMMS

-An effective maintenance management program uses automated software to organize both tactical and operational maintenance actions based on business priorities.
+Effective maintenance departments use automated software to organize both tactical and operational maintenance actions based on business priorities.

 Organizational leaders must work together to identify the “critical asset targets” that most impact operational targets by conducting criticality analyses (more on that in a moment) and automating strategic maintenance workflows.